INEC decries nonchallant attitude to PVC collection — Nigeria Today

 The stateholders had complained about registration centers being far from the people, alleged under-aged registration in some parts of the country as well as appealled for creation of more polling units and wards.

-The post INEC decries nonchallant attitude to PVC collection appeared first on Vanguard News.
+The post INEC decries nonchallant attitude to PVC collection appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share